SVijayB/URLShortener/README.md

 <pre>
 npm run shorten                         # simply formats your _redirects file npm run shorten https://yahoo.com yh    # adds yh as a short URL for you.
-Hence, yourdomain.com/yh should lead you to yahoo
 </pre>

+If you have finished the above steps, `yourdomain.com/yh` should lead you to Youtube.

 The `netlify-shortener` does a few things: